goFrendiAsgard/learn-react-native/README.md

   }
 }
 ```
-* states are not read only
+* states are changeable
+* Even if you can do `this.state.showText = !this.state.showText`, in most cases you won't do that.
+Instead you will do `this.setState({ showText: !this.state.showText });` because this will also re-render the objects.

-# Code 05 - funny example
+# Code 05 - funny example (also taken from official react native tutorial)
 ```javascript
 import React, { Component } from 'react';
 import { AppRegistry, Text, TextInput, View } from 'react-native';